raldes/Orders/README.md

 - Any other service could to susbcribe IntegrationEvents to know about these events.

 ## Projects:

+The solution has 6 projects.
+All projects are .Net 6

 - Orders.Api: Api REST with Swagger
 - Orders.App: Application services (class lib)